skjalal99/Js_Mini_Projects/Js_Random Quote Generator/readme.txt

 Features:
 ---------
-- Uses plain JavaScript to select a random quote.
+- Uses plain JavaScript to select a random quote with out API.
 - Responsive layout using Bootstrap.
 - Clean and minimalist design.